Abdulmoiz-Ahmer/Expressify-MV-Version/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-`Expressify` is an express mvc like boilerplate for building rest api's.
+`Expressify` is an express mvc like boilerplate for building rest api's with mongodb.

 - The boilerplate follows a rough mvc kind of structure.
 - Linting and formatting are already a part of the boilerplate.